William is the subject of this article.

 John MAGUERIN, of Ballyhaise, County Cavan, was party to a Deed of Lease, dated 17 Jun 1767 (Memorial No 120015, Deeds Registry, Henrietta Street, Dublin), by which Thomas NEWBURGH of Ballyhaise demised to him a farmlet in the Town and Lands of Mullalougher.

-Possibly married Alice ROYAL; sometime of Belturbet, County Cavan; issue - a son John MAGUIRE, born County Cavan, ca 1774; married Letitia BOYD; John Jr emigrated to Ontario, 1823-24, with sons Thomas & Matthew, probably by an earlier marriage.
+Possibly married Alice ROYAL; sometime of Belturbet, County Cavan; issue - a son John MAGUIRE, born County Cavan, ca 1774; married Letitia BOYD; John Jr emigrated to Ontario, 1823-24, with sons Thomas & Matthew, probably by an earlier marriage, the son Matthew marrying Sally BOYD with issue.

 John & Matthew MAGUIRE, both of Mullalougher, Redhills, Co Cavan, & probaby Methodists, who on 5 Dec 1823, both then over 23 & of the yeomanry, petitioned the Colonial Office for assistance to emigrate to Carleton County, Canada West (later Ontario), perhaps to join relations already there - see Bruce S. ELLIOTT's "Irish Immigrants in the Canadas: a new approach," p.
 327, in a footnote to text on p.
 125. See Canada section at [#] below.]